TigranZhamakochyan/power-outages-analysis/README.md

 The baseline model uses two features with Linear Regression:

-- `CAUSE.CATEGORY` — **nominal**, encoded with OneHotEncoder (drop='first') since it has no natural order
-- `MONTH` — **ordinal**, left as-is since it is already numerical
+`CAUSE.CATEGORY` is a **nominal**, thus I encoded it with OneHotEncoder and used (drop='first') since it has no natural order `MONTH` is an **ordinal**, thus I left it as-is since it is already numerical

-All steps are implemented in a single sklearn Pipeline.

 **Performance:** Baseline RMSE = **5289.73 minutes** (~3.7 days).
-This is a poor result, which is expected given only 2 simple features.
-The model essentially learns average duration per cause category and month, ignoring many important factors like location, climate, and time of day.
+This is a bad result, which is a little dissapointing.
+The model essentially learns average duration per cause category and month, ignoring many important factors like location, climate, and time of day, which will be later added for final model.

 ---